swung-research/3d-csem-open-source-landscape/model-block/README.md

 # Block model

-A simple marine model consisting of a layered, partially anisotropic background in which three blocks are embedded.
+A simple shallow marine model consisting of a layered, partially anisotropic background in which three blocks are embedded.

+It is a CSEM adaption of the MT *Dublin Test Model 1* from the first EM modelling workshop described by
+[Miensopust et al. (2013)](https://doi.org/10.1093/gji/ggt066).
+We use the same layout of the blocks but adjust the dimensions and resistivities to a typical marine CSEM problem.
+Additionally, we add a layered VTI background.
 We compare the layered background results to the semi-analytical 1D solutions of *empymod*.

 ## Loading the model and the survey